cyrillglockner/bonsaiai.github.io/source/includes/examples/_overview.html.md

 * **Basic Python/C++ Simulation**: A project called *Find the Center* which walks you through how to create a simple Inkling file that connects to a basic Python or C++ simulator.
 * **Stellar Cartpole**: A stand-alone version of Cartpole using the machine teaching pattern of STAR.
 * **SimPy Elevator Simulation**: A basic example of how to use SimPy to simulate a scenario.
 This one is an elevator dropping people off on 3 floors.
-* **Tic-tac-toe**: A simple implementation of pixel manipulation through the Luminance schema type for a tic-tac-toe board.
-Also showcases the use of an algorithm schema.
+* **Tic-tac-toe**: A simple implementation of pixel manipulation through the Image.Gray type for a tic-tac-toe board.
+Also showcases the use of an algorithm hint.

 ### OpenAI Gym Examples
 * **Mountain Car**: A simple control problem where a car must build up enough momentum to climb a hill.